Rokiis1/roadmap/miscellenous/2_level/2_database.md

 However, returning related data is important to know about **how those related objects are loaded from the database**.
 When a query retrieves a record such as a `Book`, the related `Author` object is not always loaded immediately.
 SQLAlchemy can load related data either **on demand** or **as part of the original query**.

 These two approaches are known as lazy loading and eager loading.
-Understanding how they work is important because the loading strategy affects both the number of database queries executed and the overall performance of the application.
+Understanding how they work is important because the loading strategy affects both the number of database queries executed.

 ## Lazy loading vs eager loading